okcoders/2018-fall-javascript-2/class-02/README.md

 thing at a time.
 So if you put some javascript in your page at the top, and have that javascript do a bunch of stuff, or for fun, just stick a while loop in there, the rest of the page will not show up for a while or at all.

+All this to say, people put javascript at the bottom of web pages.

 ## Homework